First of all, thank you for your interest in booking a show by The Bleeding Obvious!

 The Bleeding Obvious has one sole member - Jessica Rowbottom - who performs original songs with an angle on the LGBTQ+ spectrum.
 It is cabaret in the original sense of the word, accompanied with a heady mix of genres including acoustic, electro, chillout, pop and dance.

-This booking information is written to answer many of the questions I get, but if you want to skip straight to enquiring directly please click here to send a message.
+This booking information is written to answer many of the questions we get, but if you want to skip straight to enquiring directly please click here to send a message.

 A show is generally performed in one of four basic formats:

 - Complete stage setup with keyboards and electronic instruments.
-Set length can be tailored from 30 minutes to 75 minutes, or extended to 2x 45 minute sets.
-This requires a stage space of 4m x 2.5m.
-An optional lighting system may also be used.
+Set length can be tailored from 30 minutes onwards, and extended to 2x 30/45 minute sets.
+An optional lighting rig may also be used.

-- Jessica plus a piano, no longer than 1 hour, suited to small intimate venues, and can fit on small pub-corner stages.
+- Jessica plus a piano, no longer than 45 minutes.
+Suited to small intimate venues and can fit on small pub-corner stages and venues which have their own piano.

 - Jessica singing to backing tracks, no fixed instruments on-stage.
 This is the preferred format for Prides and short (<20 minute) sets.

-When enquiring, it helps greatly to state which format you would prefer - note some formats may not be available at certain times of the year depending on recording and touring schedule.
-Any format can be tailored.
+When enquiring it helps greatly to state which format you would prefer for your venue, but any format can be tailored.

 Music and lyrics are mostly family-friendly already, but it helps to know if you are booking a show where under-18s will be present.